 Waste Bans: Support resolution at the federal level of interstate waste shipment and disposal issues.

-Lauren Hadden serves as Director of the Energy and Environmental Quality Council.
-In this capacity, her responsibilities include all issues impacting environmental quality focusing specifically on environmental audits, reporting requirements, clean air, coastal zone and permits.
+Luke Bullock serves as Director of the Energy and Environmental Quality Council.
+In this capacity, his responsibilities include all issues mpacting environmental quality focusing specifically on environmental audits, reporting requirements, clean air, coastal zone and permits.